MattSou/django_annotation_UI/README.md

 ### PostgreSQL database set up

-On its latest version, the annotation UI is meant to be used along a PostrgeSQL database, that you have to set up before using the UI.
+On its latest version, the annotation UI is meant to be used along a PostrgeSQL database, which you have to set up before using the UI.

 To install PostrgreSQL on Linux :
 ```bash